How We Calculated Estimates of Energy Use and Possible Savings

 - Occupants: Two adults and two children

-- Ducts run through conditioned spaces with no special sealing
+- Ductwork is leaky, with no special sealing or insulation

-- Window frames are made of aluminum and have two panes but are leaky; doors do not have weatherstripping
+- Window frames are made of vinyl and have two panes but are leaky; doors do not have weatherstripping

 We introduced various energy-saving improvements to determine how each affected consumption and costs.
 We made these changes one at a time, in isolation from one another.
 Note that, especially for heating costs, if you make one change (say, improve your attic’s insulation), it will reduce overall energy usage and the benefit of making one or more additional improvements (install a more efficient furnace, run ceiling fans, etc.) will be diminished.